Vadiml1024/miniCA/README.md

     pinkunicorn.pipe2.me.pem
     pinkunicorn.pipe2.me.csr

+**Note:** This command generates passwordless key file however -p option will force it to ask for passphrese for key file protection:
+    # example:
+    miniCA generate -p pserver

 ### Configuring a miniCA installation: `miniCA init`

 `miniCA` is able to work with multiple CA instances.
 Each CA instance lives in